 Conversions and CAD Translations

-Revit.rvt or other CAD software shall be converted into the latest version of AutoCAD®.dwg files which have no significant loss of drawing information, entities or data from file translation procedures.
+Revit®.rvt or other CAD software shall be converted into the latest version of AutoCAD®.dwg files which have no significant loss of drawing information, entities or data from file translation procedures.
 It is recommended that a thorough translation/conversion test procedure be conducted before the drawing development phase of the project.
 The test shall cover all standards required herein this document.
 This will assure early detection of file conversion issues and allow for corrective measures to be taken.
 In the event that a non-AutoCAD® source CAD system software does not properly translate certain objects and attributes as required by these guidelines, it will be determined by UNL FPC on a case-by-case basis whether this limitation is deemed acceptable.
 It is expected that vendors provide CAD work that are fully compliant with all standards outlined herein.

 All DWG files and CAD drawing entities submitted at the end of a project must be able to be manipulated using standard AutoCAD® drafting procedures.
 Non-compliance with this policy may result in the rejection of CAD files submitted at project closeout in addition to delayed final project payment.